Tashanam-Shahbaz/Retinal-Fundus-Multi-Disease-Classification/README.md

 # Retinal-Fundus-Multi-Disease-Classification
-This notebook Exploratory Data Analysis (EDA) and behavior of diifferent image classification models on RFMD image dataset.
+This notebook contain Exploratory Data Analysis (EDA) and behavior of different image-classification models on RFMD image dataset.